 What is Campral?

-Campral affects chemicals in the brain that may become unbalanced in a person who is addicted to alcohol.
-Campral works by restoring this chemical balance in the brain in an alcohol-dependent person who has recently quit drinking.
+Campral (acamprosate) affects chemicals in the brain that may become unbalanced in a person who is addicted to alcohol.
+Acamprosate works by restoring this chemical balance in the brain in an alcohol-dependent person who has recently quit drinking.